Fungus Bronchial F BR

 Specimen Stability

-Sample is stable for 48 hours after collection at refrigerated temperature
+Sample is stable for 48 hours at ambient temperature

 Methodology